The Escape Tunnel:

 Four: Rock used to conceal tunnel exit

-NOTE FROM Brett Exton: The tunnel was re-opened in the Summer of 2003 and found to be in near perfect condition!
+IMPORTANT NOTE FROM Brett Exton: The tunnel was re-opened in the Summer of 2003 and found to be in near perfect condition!
 (Click here to see photos).
 However, during the excavation, detailed measurements were taken and these disprove the measurements given on the above model.
-There was no escape chamber of the nature shown above, although there was a widening at the base of the shaft to enable a person climbing down it to have room to squat and then crouch into the tunnel itself.
+The tunnel actually goes down about 5 feet and extends about 40 feet under the wire, there was no escape chamber of the nature shown above, although there was a widening at the base of the shaft to enable a person climbing down it to have room to squat and then crouch into the tunnel itself.

 PREVIOUS PAGE NEXT PAGE TITLE